-Outpatient Drug Free (ODF) services (ASAM Level 1) are counseling services provided to beneficiaries (up to 9 hours a week for adults, and less than 6 hours a week for adolescents) when determined by a Medical Director or Licensed Practitioner of the Healing Arts (LPHA) to be medically necessary and in accordance with an individualized client plan.
+Outpatient Treatment Services (ASAM Level 1) are counseling services provided to beneficiaries (up to 9 hours a week for adults, and less than 6 hours a week for adolescents) when determined by a Medical Director or Licensed Practitioner of the Healing Arts (LPHA) to be medically necessary and in accordance with an individualized client plan.
 ASAM level 1 Youth treatment services will be provided following the current Youth Treatment Guidelines issued by the Department of Health Care Services (DHCS).

 Intensive Outpatient Treatment (IOT) (ASAM Level 2.1) are structured programming services provided to beneficiaries a minimum of nine (9) hours with a maximum of nineteen (19) hours a week for adults, and a minimum of six (6) hours with a maximum of nineteen (19) hours a week for adolescents, when determined by a Medical Director or LPHA to be medically necessary and in accordance with the individual treatment plan.

 Services consist of intake, individual and/or group counseling, patient education, family therapy, medication services, collateral services, crisis intervention, treatment planning, and discharge services.
 ASAM level 2.1 Youth treatment services will be provided following the current Youth Treatment Guidelines issued by the Department of Health Care Services (DHCS).

 For group counseling in ODF and IOT, one or more therapists treat two or more clients at the same time with a maximum of 12 in the group, focusing on the needs of the individuals served.
 At least one participant in the group session must be Drug Medi-cal (DMC) eligible to claim DMC reimbursement for the group session.
 (Title 22 §51341.1).

-ODF and IOT Program Treatment Services:
+Outpatient and Intensive Outpatient Program Treatment Services: Services shall include but not necessarily be limited to the following:

-Services shall include but not necessarily be limited to the following:
+- ces shall include but not necessarily be limited to the following - Substance abuse counseling and education;

-- Substance abuse counseling and education; - Individual, group, and family counseling; - Sexual and physical abuse counseling; - Parenting education; mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792); - Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; - Education on HIV/AIDS transmission and access to testing; - Education on Tuberculosis (TB) and Hepatitis C and access to testing; - Coordination of ancillary services (i.e. assistance in accessing and completing dental services, social services, community services, educational/vocational training, and other services which are medically necessary to prevent risk to fetus or infant); referral to pertinent community services according to client treatment/discharge plans; - Gender specific substance abuse treatment and other therapeutic interventions for women which addressing issues of relationships, sexual and physical abuse, and parenting; - Sufficient case management to ensure that women and their children have access to primary medical care, primary pediatric care, gender specific substance abuse recovery and treatment, and other needed services.
+- Individual, group, and family counseling; - Sexual and physical abuse counseling; - Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; - Education on HIV/AIDS transmission and access to testing; - Education on Tuberculosis (TB) and Hepatitis C and access to testing; - Coordination of ancillary services (i.e. assistance in accessing and completing dental services, social services, community services, educational/vocational training, and other services which are medically necessary to prevent risk to fetus or infant); referral to pertinent community services according to client treatment/discharge plans; - Substance abuse treatment and other therapeutic interventions for women which addressing issues of relationships, sexual and physical abuse, - Sufficient case management to ensure that women and their children have access to primary medical care, primary pediatric care, gender specific substance abuse recovery and treatment, and other needed services.